At EZRentOut, we are committed to provide an unmatched support experience. You may use any of the following possible means of communication with us:

 - You can also use the Custom Entry on an order to record such charges.
 Use the ‘Custom Entry’ action button on the order page.

-EZRentOut comes with predefined set of fields for Orders and Items.
-However, if they are not sufficient for your needs, you can add custom fields from More -> Custom Fields -> Order.
-For example, you want to add shipment number to an order to keep track of its delivery, or the delivery is free for a particular item/order.
+EZRentOut comes with a predefined set of fields for Orders and Items.
+However, if they are not sufficient for your needs, you can add custom fields from More → Custom Fields → Order.
+For example, you want to add a shipment number to an Order to keep track of its delivery, or the delivery is free for a particular item/Order.

 Deleting a custom field also deletes all the associated values.
 Say your Camera Lens have a custom field ‘Focal Length’.
 Deleting Focal Length will remove this custom field from all lenses, and also delete all recorded values.
 This action cannot be undone.